cvisionai/tator-py/tator/openapi/docs/TatorApi.md

-Retrieve state type.
-A state type is the metadata definition object for a state.
-It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Retrieve media counts by section.
+This endpoint accepts the same query parameters as a GET request to the `Medias` endpoint, but only returns the number of images and videos per sections.

 ### Example